rticommunity/rticonnextdds-examples/examples/ordered_presentation/README.txt

 access configuration needs to be configured in the subscription side makes so samples are read in an ordered manner.

-The Subscriber application ilustrates the effects of the access_scope presentation QoS, to creates two DDS subscribers.
+The Subscriber application illustrates the effects of the access_scope presentation QoS, to creates two DDS subscribers.
 Subscriber 0 uses instance scope, meaning changes and samples are only guaranteed to be ordered *within* a given instance.
 Subscriber 1 uses topic scope, which enforces order *across*